-Covid 19 toxic tweet infographic has statistics about who we blame, why, and how we do it on twitter.
+Covid 19 toxic tweet infographic has statistics about who you blame, why, and how you do it on twitter.
 Now, the public is being mislead on all fronts on this one.
-Moreover, we are misleading ourselves.
+Moreover, you are misleading yourself.
 Mainstream media appears to be a contributing factor to fake news and disinformation.
 At least in the United States.

 An Oxford University study of tweets early on in the disaster is the source of information.
-My twitter account follows them.
 First, twenty one percent of tweets on coronavirus are rude and disrespectful.
 No wonder on this one.
 Government is ordering lockdowns and people are still dying.

 Somewhat surprising is that thirty percent blame president Donald Trump.
 Legally, public healthcare is the governor of each states responsibility.
 But, I don’t think the president is helping much is the issue.
 Furthermore, it is getting worse.
 Since March twenty six the rudeness has increased to twenty five percent overall.

 In any event, I am upset too.
 My tweets reflect that.
 Something I have noticed from the technology community could be a reason.
-We look at numbers more.
+You look at numbers more.
 It follows, the numbers tell a story of a complete failure by the United States to inform and protect us.
 Some form of standard basic income and housing is a solution in my opinion.
-Given, a lot are going hungry.
-After, we might follow cursing netiquette a little better.